UK's Lloyds Banking Group reports disruption to online services

-LONDON (Reuters) - Britain’s Lloyds Banking Group (LLOY.L) suffered an outage on Wednesday that left customers of its Lloyds, Halifax and Bank of Scotland operations unable to access their accounts online.
+LONDON, Jan 1 (Reuters) - Britain’s Lloyds Banking Group suffered an outage on Wednesday that left customers of its Lloyds, Halifax and Bank of Scotland operations unable to access their accounts online.

 Disruption to online services is a periodic problem for Britain’s banks, and last month regulators told lenders that they needed to boost their ability to resolve problems swiftly.